michaeltelford/broken_link_finder/README.md

 Simply point it at a website and it will crawl all of its webpages searching for and identifing any broken links.
 You will then be presented with a nice concise summary of the broken links found.

+## How It Works

+Any page element with a `href` or `src` attribute is considered a link.
+For each link on a given page, any of the following conditions (in order) constitutes that the link is broken:

+1) A response status code of `404 Not Found` is returned.
+2) An empty HTML response body is returned.
+3) The HTML response body doesn't contain an element ID matching that of the link's anchor e.g. `http://server.com#about` must contain an element with an ID of `about` or the link is considered broken.

 ## Made Possible By

 This repository utilises the awesome `wgit` Ruby gem.
 See its [repository](https://github.com/michaeltelford/wgit) for more details.